If you're dealing with a churn issue, you're not alone.

 Customers that feel empowered to achieve success with the help of your business are less likely to leave, so it's important that you're constantly monitoring and iterating on your onboarding process, keeping an eye out for snags or blockers.

 Looking for inspiration?
-Here are a couple onboarding emails I received from Grammarly -- after signing up:
+Here are a couple of onboarding emails I received from Grammarly -- after signing up:

 Notice how the welcome email introduces a bunch of popular features to help warm me up to the tool.